- Price Range

 Golf in The Villages®

-Golf enthusiasts will find a golfer's paradise in this active adult community.
-Residents enjoy free golf for life at any of the 41 executive courses as well as 12 country club courses.
-The Villages ® community also offers a state-of-the-art golf academy.
-Golfers of all levels can take group or private lessons so they can improve their game with golf instruction or just learn the basics.
+Golf enthusiasts will find ample course options in this active adult community.
+Residents enjoy free golf at any of the 41 executive courses as well as 12 country club courses.
+The Villages® also offers a state-of-the-art golf academy.
+Golfers of all levels can take group or private lessons so they can improve their game with golf instruction or learn the basics.

-Plus, for nominal fees, residents can also play at any of the 12 championship golf courses including the famous Palmer Legends designed by Arnold Palmer or the Nancy Lopez Legacy Country Club.
-Residents can experience the best of golf while enjoying all of its country club-like amenities.
+Residents can also play at any of the 12 championship golf courses including the famous Palmer Legends designed by Arnold Palmer or the Nancy Lopez Legacy Country Club, for a fee.
 Most of the executive golf courses are 9-hole courses with manageable par 3 holes with the occasional par 4 or par 5.
-The executive golf courses are perfect for all levels of golf players.
 They have three sets of tees that can cater to the most serious golfer to the recreational or beginner golfer.
-Serious golfers can join any of the 12 championship courses for free.
 Membership to the championship courses provides discounted golf fees and preferred tee times.

 The Villages® Homes & Real Estate

-The real estate market includes many types of housing options ranging from intimate villas to luxurious single-family homes with golf course views and everything in between.
+The real estate market includes many types of housing options ranging from intimate villas to single-family homes with golf course views and everything in between.
 There is a housing type, size, and price to suit the needs of almost any active adult buyer.
-Since the community started construction in 1978, approximately 100 different floor plans have been offered across 60,000 homes.
+Since the community started construction in 1978, approximately 100 different floor plans have been offered across 70,000 homes.
 The floor plans are divided up into seven different categories including patio villas, courtyard villas, cottage-ranch homes, designer homes, and premier homes.
 Each series offers a unique set of included features and available upgrades.
-There are smaller, less-expensive homes designed for simplistic living at a reasonable price or larger units, which offer highly upgraded finishes tailored for residents who want luxury living.